Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 - people are often discouraged from doing the job, or do not stay in it long, due to the early starts.

-Baker appears on Immigration New Zealand's immediate skill shortage list.
+Baker appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled bakers from overseas to work in New Zealand.

 According to Competenz, around 15,000 people work in the baking industry.